SaurabhEffect/tic-tac-toe/README.md

 **Made with ❤️ by Saurabh Chauhan for luxury game experiences**

-_Built with vanilla JavaScript - No frameworks, no dependencies, just clean code and persistent storage._
+_Built with vanilla JavaScript - No frameworks, no dependencies, just clean code and persistent storage with personalized player names._